eslachance/react-object-hook/README.md

 Returns an object with the following possible properties:
 - `state`: The object with the current value, just like any other react state in the history of react states.
-- `setState`: A function with 2 arguments:
+- `setStatePath`: A function with 2 arguments:
   - `value`: The value to set into the state.
 If there is no path, this should be an object and will override the entire stored object.
   - `path`: A path to the property to change.
 Standard lodash path.
 See [Lodash Documentation](https://lodash.com/docs/4.17.15#get) for deets.
 - `getState`: A function that takes a path and returns the value at that path (instead of the whole object, for optimization).
   - `path`: See above, same deal
   - `default`: Value returned if the path leads to an undefined value.
 Just like lodash get().
-- `mergeState`: A function that takes in an object and merges it with the current object value, in a recursive fashion.
+- `setState`: A function that takes in an object and merges it with the current object value, in a recursive fashion.
 This... is pretty much like the old `setState`'s behaviour, sort of.
-Remember setState? ;)
+Remember setState?
+Oh, but it doesn't provide the "old state", just use `state` for that!

 ## The future is bleak and uncertain